 The Payment Cards Center provides meaningful insights into developments in consumer credit and payments that are of interest not only to the Federal Reserve but also to the industry, other businesses, academia, policymakers, and the public at large.
 The center carries out its work through an agenda of research and analysis as well as forums and conferences that encourage dialogue incorporating industry, academic, and public-sector perspectives.

 To listen to podcasts related to the Payment Cards Center, visit our podcasts page.

 For information on all research on consumer credit and payments, go to our Program in Consumer Credit & Payments page.

-The Payment Cards Center and the Research Department of the Federal Reserve Bank of Philadelphia are co-organizing their seventh biennial conference focusing on new research in consumer credit and payments.
-Paper submissions will be accepted through June 30, 2013.
+The Payment Cards Center and the Research Department of the Federal Reserve Bank of Philadelphia hosted the seventh biennial conference that focused on new research in consumer credit and payments.